VictorFouquet/Price-Forecaster/README.md

 We'll use a linear regression model implementing gradient descent technique.

-Stock prices for a given day are highly influenced by the previous days' prices.
+Stock prices for a given day can be influenced by the previous days' exchanged volumes, and the opening, closing, highest, and lowest prices.

 We will train and test the model on a time period called $T$.